West Coast, Mauritius

 Lakaz Chamarel accepts children from the age of 8 years old, although there is flexibility on this age depending on season and circumstances.
 The lodge provides a babysitting/childcare service at an additional cost.
 However the property has a distinctly adult vibe so we would only recommend for older children.

 Meals are served in the dining room or on the outdoor terraces.
 The management give guests a guide on meal times but are able to be flexible around guest requirements.
 Breakfast is in the form of a buffet with a hot a la carte option.
 The lunch menu focuses on light and local meals made with fresh and locally sourced ingredients.
 Packed lunches can be prepared for those wanting to head to the beach, and the management can recommend a number of restaurants in the village of Chamarel.
 For dinner, there are a number of options from a set menu and a more extensive a la carte option.
-Weather permitting, an outdoor buffet is sometime organized.
+Weather permitting, an outdoor buffet is sometime organised.

 There is a full in-room meal service with an additional tray-charge.

 There are two swimming pools, available for all guests, the pools are surrounded by sun loungers and shaded beds.
 Each guest can take advantage of a complimentary yoga session, private yoga sessions are available at an additional cost.
 Massages are available at the Cabane spa and in room.
-The nearby mountains are beautiful for walking in and guided walks can be organized. mountain bikes are available for hire.
-Water activities including: kite-surfing, fishing and waterskiing can easily be organized by the hotel.
+The nearby mountains are beautiful for walking in and guided walks can be organised. mountain bikes are available for hire.
+Water activities including: kite-surfing, fishing and waterskiing can easily be organised by the hotel.

 Kirsty Harper (Staff)